matamadio/HazardRiskScripts/scripts/HazardStats/hazardstats_paper.md

 # Summary

-HazardStats is a python script based on  to run zonal statistics over rasters on batch, using parallel (multi-core) processing and threshold filtering according to standard deviations or percentile clip.
+`HazardStats` is a python script to run zonal statistics over multiple rasters on batch, using parallel (multi-core) processing and threshold filtering according to standard deviations or percentile clip.

 # Statement of need
+Zonal statistic is one of the key functions for running spatial assessment of hazard and risk.
+Both QGIS and ArcGIS can run zonal statistics, either natively or by using plugins.
+Either way, to run zonal statistics on large number of layers can be troublesome and slow by using these solutions.

+`HazardStats` is a python script designed for researchers and geoanalysts in the context of natural hazards and risk assessments.
+It aims at improving the processing of large number of layers while also allowing additional filtering of input data.
+It has been used in a number of academic studies and technical reports.

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing